 Suction Breast Pumps

 Suction cups are great for mamas who are exclusively nursing!
 These cups work wonderfully in catching the left down most mamas get while nursing their little ones.

-When nursing use the suction cup on the breast that baby is not feeding on, this truly allows you to kill two birds with one stone!
+When nursing uses the suction cup on the breast that the baby is not feeding on, this truly allows you to kill two birds with one stone!

 I love using the Haaka suction cup!
-It really held up to its suction strength and did great with collecting the let down I got when nursing ym daughter!
+It really held up to its suction strength and did great with collecting the letdown I got when nursing my daughter!